SAP-samples/btp-setup-automator/docs/OVERVIEW.md

 ## What's next?

 Now you have a basic overview over the moving parts of the btp-setup-automator.
-Now it is time to make your hands dirty with it.
-You find more information on how that [here](README.md).
+Now it is time to get your hands dirty.
+Learn [here](README.md) how to do that.